shashishaw/htt-interview/README.md

 # High Tide Technologies Code Assessment

 Welcome to the High Tide Technologies Code Assesment!
-The goal of this assessment is to evaluate a candidate's ability to gather context, ask questions, and implement a solution to an unfamiliar problem.
+The goal of this assessment is to evaluate a candidate's ability to gather context, ask questions, and implement a solution to an unfamiliar problem utilizing the Ruby on Rails framework.

 Your goal will be to implement a service that will estimate the flow of water into/out of a wasterwater lift station.